About QQI – Quality and Qualifications Ireland

 Hi-Tech Training and QQI

 Hi-Tech Training is registered with QQI to offer programmes leading to QQI Certification and Awards in the National Framework of Qualifications (QQI Centre Registration Number 38185D)

-Assessments takes place through practical skills demonstration and a theory based examination.
+Assessments take place through practical skills demonstration and a theory-based examination.
 On successful completion of both assessments facilitated by Hi-Tech Training, participants will receive a QQI Award.